fsfe/reuse-docs/spec.md

 ### Comment headers

-To implement this method, each plain text file that can contain comments MUST contain comments at the top of the file (comment header) that declare that file's Copyright and Licensing Information.
+To implement this method, each Commentable File MUST contain comments at the top of the file (comment header) that declare that file's Copyright and Licensing Information.

-If a file is not a plain text file or does not permit the inclusion of comments, the comment header that declares the file's Copyright and Licensing Information SHOULD be in an adjacent file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).
+For Uncommentable Files, the comment header that declares the file's Copyright and Licensing Information SHOULD be in an adjacent file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).

 The comment header MUST contain one or more `SPDX-FileCopyrightText` tags, and one or